 Try if you can to make everything as regular as possible - even if you only manage five minutes a day.
 When I began, five minutes’ meditation seemed a chore; almost six years on, forty minutes doesn’t feel like enough.

-For those new to OMS, you might like to read Susanna’s story of how she adapted her life-style in: Adjusting to OMS, bit by bit
+For those new to Overcoming MS, you might like to read Susanna’s story of how she adapted her life-style in: Adjusting to Overcoming MS, bit by bit

 Two: Keep it simple

 When I commenced on the Overcoming MS diet, I ate a lot of raw fruit, vegetables and dates!
 Delicious, but not very filling.
 Then I started branching out to salads, soups and pasta dishes.
 To my surprise (and delight) I realised that simple, wholesome meals could be made easily and quickly.